 "The editors and contributors of this penetrating volume fill a hole in the comparative higher education literature.
 Readers will appreciate the attention to the worldwide pipeline, to intersectionality, and to policy approaches that may effect greater gender equity in STEM at a global level."

 -- David M. Post, Professor of Education at Pennsylvania State University and Past-President of Comparative and International Education Society, USA

 "A talented group of emerging scholars have spearheaded a timely contribution to STEM higher education on six continents.
 It will, undoubtedly, make significant contributions to factors affecting linkages among gender and university enrollments and degree completions.
 This anthology impressively discusses topics – culture, demographics, geography, and statistics – as variables, contributing to enhanced comprehension of STEM and its impact on higher education among different types of university structures."

---Beverly Lindsay, Co-Director and Principal Investigator, USA
+--Beverly Lindsay, Co-Director and Principal Investigator of Ford Foundation Grant, University of California, USA

 "Gender Equity in STEM provides a balance and much needed examination of gender and STEM at the global level, and, across ten countries.
 The balance of statistical analyses of patterns over time, and deeper qualitative examinations of specific dynamics offers readers a nuanced understanding of gender and STEM beyond assumptions about lack of preparation for girls, gender stereotyping, and chilly climates within STEM fields.
 It is an important book for moving our thinking beyond equality toward understanding and action for equity.
 The collection of case studies, both quantitative and qualitative, contextualize how gender in STEM fields plays out and what inhibits or enables equitable practices and outcomes."